 - completion points may be delayed; and - for values translated into United States dollars, the USD/SDR exchange rate changes constantly. - 23.
 With these caveats, and taking account of The Netherlands' contribution there may be a minor shortfall in 1999 that will need to be made up through transfer of IFAD regular resources to the IFAD HIPC DI Trust Fund.
 However, this resource gap will become much more significant by the end of 2000 when it will exceed a cumulative total of USD 1.8 million, and it will exceed USD 7 million by the end of 2005. - 24.
 Total nominal relief for the six countries so far approved will total approximately SDR 21 million, equivalent to about USD 29 million.
 After inclusion of The Netherlands' contribution, there will remain a gap of roughly USD 16 million in nominal terms if commitments are to be met vis-à-vis the six countries. - 25.
 Proposed source of resource transfer to the IFAD HIPC DI Trust Fund.
 At the time of the Governing Council's approval of IFAD participation in the HIPC DI, it was understood that IFAD would not be able to attract sufficient external resources to fully cover commitments arising under the HIPC DI.
 As mentioned above, it is estimated that the eventual financing gap for the six approved countries will amount to about USD 16 million.
-As such, it is proposed that four annual transfers of USD 4 million, starting in 1998, be made from the uncommitted accumulated surplus of IFAD's regular resources to the IFAD HIPC DI Trust Fund to meet IFAD's HIPC DI obligations.
-It should also be understood that additional resources from the same source will be required as more countries qualify for HIPC debt relief over the next several years.
+As such, the Executive Board approved a proposal from IFAD management in December 1998 that four annual transfers of USD 4 million, starting in 1998, be made from the uncommitted accumulated surplus of IFAD's regular resources to the IFAD HIPC DI Trust Fund to meet IFAD's HIPC DI obligations.
+It was also understood that additional resources from the same source would be required as more countries qualify for HIPC debt relief over the next several years.

-PART V - RECOMMENDATION
+PART V - CONCLUSION

-26. The Executive Board is invited to note the contents of the present report and, in accordance with paragraph 3(b) of Resolution 105/XXI, to authorize the President of IFAD to transfer an amount equivalent to USD 16 million from the uncommitted accumulated surplus of IFAD's regular resources to the IFAD HIPC DI Trust Fund.
-The first instalment of the said amount, equivalent to USD 4 million, will be transferred by 31 December 1998 and the remainder in three equal yearly instalments of USD 4 million in the financial years 1999, 2000, and 2001, respectively.
+26. The Governing Council is invited to note the contents of the present report, including the Executive Board decision of December 1998, in accordance with paragraph 3(b) of Resolution 105/XXI, to authorize the President of IFAD to transfer an amount equivalent to USD 16 million from the uncommitted accumulated surplus of IFAD's regular resources to the IFAD HIPC DI Trust Fund.
+The first instalment of the said amount, equivalent to USD 4 million, was to be transferred by 31 December 1998 and the remainder in three equal yearly instalments of USD 4 million in the financial years 1999, 2000, and 2001, respectively.
 Additional amounts committed for debt relief programmes for eligible countries under the HIPC DI by the Executive Board will be transferred by the President of IFAD upon Executive Board approval thereof.